AkashRajpurohit/git-sync/README.md

 - **Concurrency:** Sync multiple repositories concurrently to reduce the time required for backup.
 - **Configuration File:** Easily manage your settings through a YAML configuration file.
 - **Custom Backup Directory:** Specify the directory where you want to store your repositories.
+- **Multi Platform:** Currently this project supports backing up repositories from GitHub and GitLab.

 ## Getting Started 🚀